 In the event of a breach, an employee will immediately inform the relevant line manager, and steps will be taken to contain the breach as soon as possible by whatever means available.
-The breach will be reported to the Governance & Corporate Manager using the paperwork provided in the breach procedure.
+The breach will be reported to the DPO via the Governance & Corporate assistant using the paperwork provided in the breach procedure.

 This will be shared with the Data Controller.
-The Data Controller, will review the case, and judge if it is necessary to inform the Information Commissioner.
+The Data Controller will review the case, and judge if it is necessary to inform the Information Commissioner.
 The Data Controller will also consider whether the breach is notifiable to any third parties in accordance with the terms of any applicable data sharing agreements.